microsoft/DeBERTa/README.md

     #      It's a mask to be used if the input sequence length is smaller than the max input sequence length in the current batch.
     #      It's the mask that we typically use for attention when a batch has varying length sentences.
     #   - If it's an attention mask then if will be torch.LongTensor of shape [batch_size, sequence_length, sequence_length].
-    #      In this case, it's a mask indicate which tokens in the sequence should be attended by other tokens in the sequence.
+    #      In this case, it's a mask indicating which tokens in the sequence should be attended by other tokens in the sequence.
     # `output_all_encoded_layers`: whether to output results of all encoder layers, default, True
     encoding = deberta.bert(input_ids)[-1]

-# 2. Change your tokenizer with the the tokenizer built in DeBERta
+# 2. Change your tokenizer with the tokenizer built-in DeBERta
 from DeBERTa import deberta
 vocab_path, vocab_type = deberta.load_vocab(pretrained_id='base')
 tokenizer = deberta.tokenizers[vocab_type](vocab_path)